-Outcome 1: Understand and describe in writing basic principles of inheritance, gene expression, and genomic structure in the context of biological evolution.
+Outcome 1: Describe basic principles of inheritance, gene expression, and genomic structure in the context of biological evolution.

 Outcome 2: Think analytically and creatively about the applications of basic principles of inheritance and gene expression to interpretations of naturally occurring and experimental biological phenomena.

-Outcome 3: Understand how genetics provides an experimental approach that can be used to investigate almost any aspect of biology.
+Outcome 3: Know how genetics provides an experimental approach that can be used to investigate almost any aspect of biology.

 Outcome 4: Develop an appreciation that genetics is important to future progress in medical sciences.